nichdel/hearthwiki/Oatmeal.md

 ** Replaceable with half a banana

-==Directions==
+# Directions

-# Mix quick oats, baking powder, cinnamon, and brown sugar.
+* Mix quick oats, baking powder, cinnamon, and brown sugar.
-# Add in water, oil, and apple sauce
+* Add in water, oil, and apple sauce
-# Mix well
+* Mix well
-# Microwave for 2 minutes
+* Microwave for 2 minutes

 About $0.38 per serving